jthiagobf/realtimeChat/README.md

 - Open in localhost:3000

-the chat information will remain as long as the node is working.
+The chat information will remain as long as the node is working.